ORNL-Fusion/Collector-Probes/README.md

       aNumber=None       # A probe number
       bNumber=None       # B probe number
       cNumber=None       # C probe number
-      MDStunnel=False    # Use True is accessing remotely outside the DIII-D network.
+      MDStunnel=False    # Use True if accessing remotely outside the DIII-D network.
       startTime=2500     # The start time of the range that R - Rsep will be averaged for.
       endTime=5000       # The end time for the range.
       step=500           # Time step for the time range above.